Groumy/Groumy.github.io/_drafts/tbh-switch.md

 # The verdict

 After some searching I stumbled on The Black Hack.
-Put simply it checked all the boxes f
+Put simply it checked all the boxes for our group.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTE2Mjc3OTcyOTAsNTE2OTg4NzE5LC0yMDIw
+JoaXN0b3J5IjpbMTA2NTEwNjE2Niw1MTY5ODg3MTksLTIwMjAz
-Mzg1NTYsMjY3ODQ1MDQxLDE4NjExMTgxMDVdfQ==
+ODU1NiwyNjc4NDUwNDEsMTg2MTExODEwNV19
 -->